XueHua-s/fast-md5-web/README.md

 ---

-🚀 **Possibly the fastest MD5 calculation library for web environments** - powered by Rust WebAssembly with **Web Worker** support for truly non-blocking computation. **100x faster** than spark-md5 in specific scenarios when processing 1000+ large files.
+🚀 **Possibly the fastest MD5 calculation library for web environments** - powered by Rust WebAssembly with **Web Worker** support for truly non-blocking computation. **8x faster** in single-thread mode and **16x faster** with multi-thread workers than spark-md5 in specific scenarios.

 ⚡ **ESM-only package** - Supports modern browsers, Node.js, and Deno with ES modules. **No CommonJS support**.